TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

 $$

-the algorithm discards all intermediate iterates.<BR>
+the algorithm discards all intermediate iterates.

 We are only interested in the last iterate anyway, since we expect this to be the best approximation of an eigenvector.

 The scaling step is necessary to avoid ending up at the zero vector or 'at infinity', where all information is lost.
 There are alternative ways to scale the iterates.
 A common one is to scale with the factors  $\dfrac{1}{\norm{\vect{y}}}$, that is, to normalise the vectors $\vect{y}$.